gaurav-321/Mario-Runner/README.md

 ## Usage

-To run the game, execute the following command:
+To run the game, execute:

 ```python
 python mario.py
 ```

-This will start the Mario-Runner game.
 Use the left and right arrow keys to move and the spacebar to jump.

 ## Configuration (Optional)

-No additional configuration is required for this project.
+No additional configuration is required.
 All settings are handled within the code.

 ## Tests

-Unfortunately, automated tests are not available for this simple game due to its nature.
-However, you can manually test the game by running it as described in the "Usage" section.
+Automated tests are not available for this simple game due to its nature.
+Manually test the game by running it as described in the "Usage" section.

 ## Project Structure
 ```
 Mario-Runner/
 ├── mario.py